Recover Deleted or Unsaved QuickTime Recordings

 macOS apps often store files temporarily in the aptly named “Temporary Folder” in between processes.
 It also contains cache files that remain accessible even after you close the app and even restart your Mac.
 The Temporary Folder has saved us many times in the past, and its behavior applies to Quicktime files too.

-- Open Finder > Applications > Utilities, then double-click the Terminal app.
+1. Open Finder > Applications > Utilities, then double-click the Terminal app.
+Terminal app in the Utilities folder

 open $TMPDIR

-- Navigate to the TemporaryItems folder, which is where apps usually store files temporarily.
+3. Navigate to the TemporaryItems folder, which is where apps usually store files temporarily.
+TemporaryItems folder in the macOS Temporary folder

-- Copy your file and paste it to a secure location.
+4. Copy your file and paste it to a secure location.
+QuickTime recording in the macOS Temporary Folder

 How to Recover Deleted Quicktime Recordings